Wednesday, April 27, 2022

 I think copying behind is just what happens automatically and not something deliberate.

 Another erroneous belief is telling learners never write anything down and from the start only do 'head copy'.
 Again this is something that comes automatically.
 None of the military and civilian operators I know were taught to 'head copy', yet all could if they wished.
-I think trying to tell new learners of morse to head copy from the start is simply making the learning of morse more difficult because it compels the learner to memorise the letters, words and sentences being sent in their heads when they are still familiarising themselves with recognising the individual morse characters.
+I think trying to tell new learners to head copy from the start is simply making the learning of morse more difficult because it compels the learner to memorise the letters, words and sentences being sent in their heads when they are still familiarising themselves with recognising the individual morse characters.

 6 comments: